-Please take into consideration the amount of tuition fees you will be liable for depending on your date of your withdrawal.
+Please take into consideration the amount of tuition fees you will be liable for depending on your withdrawal date.
 Please click here further specific information.

 If you are considering withdrawal from University because of accessibility issues or issues related to a specific learning difference/chronic health issue you may wish to seek advice from one of our Accessibility Advisers also based in the Student Welcome Centre.
 To make an appointment please email email@example.com or telephone 01970 621761/622087.

 Students should note that requests to withdraw must be completed within 10 working days of the meeting with the Department OR by the last day of teaching for the current semester.
-The last date of attendance can be entered by up to 10 working days in the future or back dated by a maximum of 10 working days in the past.
-Last date of attendance dates going back more than 10 working days may be changed by the University authorities.
+The withdrawal date can be entered by up to 10 working days in the future or back dated by a maximum of 10 working days in the past.
+Withdrawal dates going back more than 10 working days may be changed by the University authorities.
 Students are not normally permitted to withdraw outside of the teaching period.
-All withdrawal requests made outside the teaching period will be considered and the date used as the 'last date of attendance' (withdrawal date) may vary to that entered by the student.
+All withdrawal requests made outside the teaching period will be considered and the date used as the withdrawal date may vary to that entered by the student.